On This Page

 Starting School

-The education in Cayman is good but invariably the quality fluctuates between schools and indeed between classes within the same school.
-The children who excel the most have parents who are constantly on top of their childrens academic progress.
+The education system in Cayman is generally good but the quality of education fluctuates between schools, and indeed between classes within the same school.
+The children who excel the most have parents who are constantly on top of their children’s academic progress.
 Knowing, for example, that 90% of children should be able to read quite comfortably by the age of six should raise a red flag if your child is not.
 See the Literacy Development Milestones article written by Clinical Supervisor and Speech-Language Pathologist, Cynthia Rowe, for more information.
-Parents who keep in very close contact with their childs school, insisting on solutions to any problems, and who are willing and able to help their child with their reading and homework, will find their children do not fall through the cracks.
-Its worth every effort you can make: education has been proven to be the best way of pulling people out of low incomes and poverty, and provides access to highly skilled and highly paid professions.
+Parents who keep in very close contact with their child’s school, insisting on solutions to any problems, and who are willing and able to help their child with their reading and homework will find their children do not fall through the cracks.
+It’s worth every effort you can make as education has been proven to be the best way of pulling people out of poverty and provides access to highly skilled and higher-paying professions.

 The Office of Education Standards has an amazing team of fair and highly experienced educators and ex-educators who conduct regular school inspections.
 From their reports, which include everything from teacher's and student's performance to where a schools strengths and weaknesses lie, you can make either an informed choice on where to send your child or where you might need to assist your child so that they fulfil their full potential at school.
 Most schools are inspected once every two years, unless they are graded 'weak' and then they are inspected again six months later.
 A 'Good' or 'Excellent' school inspection result is highly coveted and a 'Weak' or 'Satisfactory' result highly frowned upon, so standards have been improving at a considerable pace as a result.